 Under Texas law, a wrongful death occurs due to:

-The specific causes of wrongful deaths can vary substantially.
-Wrongful death claims can often result from the following fatal accidents:
+Under these broad terms, the specific causes of wrongful deaths can vary substantially.
+For example, wrongful death claims may result from the following fatal accidents:

-- Motor vehicle accidents caused by negligent drivers or dangerous roads
+- Motor vehicle accidents caused by negligent drivers or dangerous road conditions

 - Slips, trips, and falls due to hazards on someone’s property